Xentrk/x3mRouting/README.md

 ![Policy Routing Screen](https://github.com/Xentrk/x3mRouting/blob/x3mRouting-NG/Policy_Routing_Screen.PNG "Policy Routing Screen")

 #### OpenVPN Client Screen
-As part of this project, you can also choose to download and install a modified OpenVPN Client Screen to selectively route IPSET lists through a VPN Client.

-##### OpenVPN Client Screen ~ Policy Routing Section
-[@Martineau](https://www.snbforums.com/members/martineau.13215/) coded the revisions to the OpenVPN Client Screen as a proof of concept on how the Policy Rules section could be modified to incorporate the selective routing of IPSET lists.
+As part of this project, you can also choose to install a modified OpenVPN Client Screen to selectively route IPSET lists through a VPN Client. [@Martineau](https://www.snbforums.com/members/martineau.13215/) coded the revisions to the OpenVPN Client Screen as a proof of concept on how the Policy Rules section could be modified to incorporate the selective routing of IPSET lists.
 The screen has been adapted for x3mRouting to allow the routing of IPSET lists to the WAN interface to support VPN Bypass Routing.

+##### Advantages and Disadvantages of using the modified OpenVPN Client Screen
+If you prefer to use the modified OpenVPN Client Screen, create the IPSET list without specifying the source and destination interfaces.
+The IPSET list must then be entered in the policy routing section.

+If you create the IPSET list and specify the source and destination interfaces, no further action is required. **x3mRouting.sh** will automatically manage the IPSET routing rules using the features of **openvpn-event**.

+The advantage of the screen is that it provides a visual depiction of what IPSET lists are being routed or bypassed through the OpenVPN Client.
+The disadvantage is the extra step required to manually enter the IPSET list in the screen.
+Also, note the known issues and work around solutions in the [Caveat Emptor](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#caveat-emptor) section before making a decision on using the modified OpenVPN Client Screen.

 ##### IPSET Dimensions
 The OpenVPN Client Screen accepts single and two dimension IPSET lists.
 See the [IPSET Man Page](http://ipset.netfilter.org/ipset.man.html) for information.
 For most x3mRouting use cases, specify 'DST' as the first dimension and leave the second dimension empty to route an IPSET list to the VPN or WAN interface.

 ##### DummyVPN
 Note the **DummyVPN1** entry in the screen above.
 For the selective routing of IPSETs, creating a “dummy” VPN Client entry is required if no routing rules exist for LAN clients and you need to exploit the **Accept DNS Configuration=Exclusive** feature.
 The appropriate DNSVPN iptables chain rules will only get created if the routing table isn't empty in the OpenVPN Client Screen.
-Use a valid IPv4 address for the "DummyVPN" entry that differs from your LAN IPv4 address range.
 Use a [bogon IP address](https://ipinfo.io/bogon) for this purpose.
 Use the word "DummyVPN" as the first eight characters followed by the number of the VPN Client.
 This will prevent a Routing Policy Database Rule (RPDB) reservation from getting created for the DummyVPN entry.

-##### Caveat emptor
+##### Caveat Emptor
 The "dummy" VPN Client entry is also a work around solution for an issue with the modified screen.
-Applying changes to the screen will not work if there are no client entries in the client routing table.
+Applying changes to the screen will not work if there are IPSET entries in the IPSET routing table but no client entries in the client routing table.
 The "dummy" VPN Client entry in the routing client traffic tables solves the problem.
+If this condition is encountered, a warning message will be displayed.

+If you delete a LAN Client entry in the policy routing table, then add the same entry with a different interface, the IPSET lists in the policy routing table will disappear when the Add button is selected.
+The work around solution is to first apply the deletion entry.
+Then, add the revised entry and apply the change.

+I welcome collaboration with other developers to help resolve these issues.
 #### OpenVPN Event & x3mRouting.sh Script
 Running **x3mRouting** will automatically create the script entry in **/jffs/scripts/nat-start/**.
 Placing the script entry in **/jffs/scripts/nat-start** will execute the scripts at system boot or during a firewall restart event.
 The features of **openvpn-event** are not used for the routing of IPSET lists entered in the modified OpenVPN Client Screen. **openvpn-event** is installed to support the routing functions available in x3mRouting that don't require the use of the modified OpenVPN Client Screen: